roualdes/bridgestan/paper/paper.md

 `BridgeStan` enables memory allocated in the host language (Julia, Python, or R), to be reused within Stan; though any language with a C foreign function interface could be similarly interfaced to access Stan methods.
-By avoiding unnecessary copies of vectors created in the host language, `BridgeStan` is a zero-cost abstraction built upon Stan's numerically efficient math library.
+By avoiding unnecessary copies of vectors created in the host language, `BridgeStan` is a zero-cost abstraction built upon Stan's math library.

 # Example

-The probabilistic programming language Stan, together with its automatic differentiation tools enable numerically efficient parameterizations of otherwise numerically challenging distributions.
+The probabilistic programming language Stan, together with its automatic differentiation tools enable parameterizations of otherwise numerically challenging distributions.
 Consider the following Stan program, which encodes an isotropic multivariate Student-t distribution of dimension $D$ and degrees of freedom $df$.

 This parameterization[^1] of the Student-t distribution enables gradient-based